lkrms/pretty-php/README.md

 ## Pragmatism

-In general, *PrettyPHP* ignores previous formatting and doesn't change anything other than whitespace, but in cases where these rules are at odds with the priorities [listed above](#features) (readability, consistency, small diffs), exceptions are occasionally made and documented below.

-### Exceptions

-Pragmatic exceptions to *PrettyPHP*'s otherwise deterministic output are as
-follows:
+*PrettyPHP* generally abides by its own rules ("previous formatting is ignored" and "whitespace is changed, code is not"), but pragmatic exceptions are occasionally made and added to the following list:

-- **Newlines are (selectively) preserved** \
+- **Newlines are preserved** \
-  Unless suppressed by other rules, line breaks adjacent to most operators, separators and brackets are copied from the input to the output. \
+  Line breaks adjacent to most operators, separators and brackets are copied from the input to the output. \
-  *This behaviour is disabled by `-N/--ignore-newlines`*
+  *`-N/--ignore-newlines` disables this behaviour*

 - **Strings are normalised** \
-  Single-quoted strings are preferred unless one or more characters require a backslash escape, or the double-quoted equivalent is shorter. \
+  Single-quoted strings are preferred unless the alternative is shorter or backslash escapes are required. \
-  *This behaviour is disabled by `-S/--no-simplify-strings`*
+  *`-S/--no-simplify-strings` disables this behaviour*

 - **Alias/import statements are grouped and sorted alphabetically** \
-  *This behaviour is modified by `-m/--sort-imports-by` and disabled by `-M/--no-sort-imports`*
+  *`-M/--no-sort-imports` and `-m/--sort-imports-by` modify this behaviour*

-- **Comments beside code are not moved to the next line** \
+- **Comments beside code are not moved to the next line**
-  If previous formatting were ignored, detection of comments beside vs. above the code they describe would not be possible.

 - **Comments are trimmed and aligned**